SurajKoju/Django_Ecommerce_Project/README.md

 # Django_Ecommerce_Project
-This project is created by using Frontend Bootstrap, HTML, CSS, JS and in Backend we used Django for serverside scripting.
+This project is created by using Frontend Bootstrap, HTML, CSS, JS and in Backend Django was used for serverside scripting.
 The Login and Viewing the item isn't completed.
 This project is hosted in the pythonanywhere.comand guided By: Dennis Ivy<br>

 Index_Page of Ecommerce Site